-And, although I find some value in these statements, they are not laws of agile by any means as they have not been ratified by the agile community.
-And I just don’t feel that they should be used to discriminate between those well underway in their agile journey and those taking first steps by labeling them as real or fake.
+And, although I find some value in these statements, I just don’t feel that they should be used to discriminate between those well underway in their agile journey and those taking first steps by labeling them as real or fake.
 In fact, Steve acknowledges this as he explains how agile journeys can stall and talks about “Agile In Name Only” (AINO), where he differentiates between being agile and doing agile.
 Then he states that it’s all about the mindset.
 As a certified change consultant, I have learned that mindset follows behavior.
 Most agilists, unfortunately, believe the opposite.
 They insist on mindset first, which is a recipe for disaster.
 A new mindset cannot be sold or taught; it has to be trained.
 In order to instill new believes we have to grind in new behavior.
 We change culture by developing new routines.
 So, it’s okay to do agile before being agile, as long as every ceremony is facilitated by a professional change coach who can take it a step further with every iteration.
 If this sustains long enough across the organization, at some point it will just ‘click’ the agile mindset in place.

 My beef is primarily with the “value to the customer”-bit of these laws.
 Any organization has many stakeholders that require value FROM it in return for value TO it.
 As organizations grow larger, the slice of attention paid to customers grows thinner.
 This is only natural.
 A lot of organizations don’t even have paying customers (e.g. government agencies and NGO’s) or their customers are divisions of the same conglomerate.
 This is also true for many functional silos within organizations experimenting with agile.
 Employees, investors, suppliers, financiers, sponsors, donors, interest groups, government, regulators, media, and many others all bring value to organizations, and want something in return and will not be neglected.
 All these stakeholders have needs and requirements that need to be fulfilled by the organization.